 I’ve made excellent use of the American Airlines benefits.
 And saved money on paid flights, earned elite status from free challenges, and bonus Business Extra points (which I redeemed for lounge access again this year).

-- Caesars – Free Diamond elite status through January 2020 (waived resort fees, VIP lines, $100 Celebration dinner, 20% off select room rates)
+- Caesars – Free Diamond elite status through January 2021 (waived resort fees on any hotel stay, VIP lines, $100 Celebration dinner, 20% off select room rates, free parking at most hotels)

 I love Hilton Gold status for the free breakfast.
 And if you stay at Hilton hotels often, you can get: